 We also ship the

-BCSymbolMaps as part of our distribution.
+.dSYM files as part of our distribution.
 These folders are optional, but they help with crash symbolication.
-They are solely intended for your company and Apple or a third-party crash reporting framework such as Crashlytics.
-These files are quite big, and if you follow our integration guide, they will not be part of your application.
-If you do Enterprise installs, you don’t have the App Store thinning/stripping logic that would strip out the bitcode parts — in that case, manually deleting
+They’re solely intended for your company and Apple or a third-party crash reporting framework such as Crashlytics.
+These files are quite big, and if you follow our integration guide, they won’t be part of your application.
+If you do Enterprise installs, you don’t have the App Store thinning/stripping logic that would strip out unneeded parts — in that case, manually deleting

-BCSymbolMaps will save some space.
-There’s also no damage if you leave it in — its removal is purely a size optimization, just like removing the bitcode slices themselves is.
+dSYM files will save some space.
+There’s also no damage if you leave it in — its removal is purely a size optimization.

 In versions of PSPDFKit for iOS prior to 5, we primarily offered a static library that looked like a framework.
 This was the only way to distribute binaries at the time.
 With iOS 8, Apple added support for dynamic frameworks, and in PSPDFKit 4 for iOS, we offered both variants.
 Dynamic SDKs are slightly more complex in their setup (mainly due to a bug/design flaw in Xcode that does not automatically strip Simulator slices).
 However, they do offer significant advantages: Link time is reduced since the linker doesn’t have to merge your application binary with our SDK binary; stack trace symbolification works better since the